Destinations / January 04, 2018. By Susan Connolly

 Tip: Beware of pickpockets.

 The Oceanarium is one of our favourite family experiences.
+Our daughter like this place so much she wanted to ask the teacher to bring her class on their end of year school trip here.
 It is located in the Parque das Naçãoes and is regarded as one of the best aquariums in the world.
 8000 animals and plants belonging to approximately 500 species are featured in the permanent exhibition.

 The Pavilion of Knowledge is a great place to spend a few enjoyable hours with kids.
 A science/ technology hub where all the exhibits are interactive making learning fun.
 The staff here are very friendly.
 It is located in Parque de Naçãoes just opposite the Oceanarium.